nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 <figure style="width: 250px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2025LogosLibraryDiamond.jpg" alt="">
 </figure>
 This is an ideal library for anyone doing academic research or advanced exegesis.
 This package is premium yet offers tremendous value and includes some of my favorite resources.
-The _Pillar New Testament Commentary_ series is full of the top commentaries for various books of the Bible.
+The _Pillar New Testament Commentary_ series and _New International Commentary on the Old and New Testament_ series are full of the top commentaries for various books of the Bible.
 The _Exegetical Guide to the Greek New Testament_ is incredibly valuable if you are working in the Greek New Testament.
 I really appreciated having this series on hand while navigating my Greek Exegesis courses.
 This library is filled with scholarly and advanced biblical reference works.

 - _Pillar New Testament Commentary (17 vols.)_
 - _Exegetical Guide to the Greek New Testament (14 vols.)_
+- _New International Commentary on the Old and New Testament: Heritage Collection (26 vols.)_
 - _Wiley Blackwell Bible Commentaries (22 vols.)_
-- _Christian History Magazine, Issues 1-140_

 ## Role Library Recommendations - Researcher, Leader, Preacher
 Generally, I recommend the standard packages above for most Logos users.
 However, if you are looking for a more specialized library based on your ministry or academic role, these are some great packages to consider.